seyramgabriel/brokencrystals/README.md

 kubectl get ns
 ```

 With the Cluster and NodeGroup ready, we are now ready to deploy into AWS EKS.
+Follow the steps below to trigger the deploy job in the cloudsec-wf.yml

 * Set up repository secrets for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
-* Edit the name of the AWS EKS cluster on line 91 from "brokencrystals" to the name you gave to your cluster
+* Edit the name of the AWS EKS cluster on line 95 from "brokencrystals" to the name you gave to your cluster
 * In your GitHub repository, Click on "Actions" at the top menu
 * Click on "Cloudsec-wf" on the left pane
 * Click on "Run workflow"